tellae/starling/README.md

 ## Documentation

-The project documentation is generated using Sphinx and hosted by ReadTheDocs here:
+The project documentation is generated using Sphinx and hosted by *Read the Docs* here:

 <https://starling.readthedocs.io/en/latest/overview.html>